foresterre/foresterre/README.md

 And more:
 * [rust-toolchain-file](https://github.com/foresterre/rust-toolchain-file): Parser for rust-toolchain(.toml) files.
-* [version-number](https://github.com/foresterre/version-number): Parsing of two- and three component version numbers, like the `rust-version` field in the Cargo Manifest.
+* [version-number](https://github.com/foresterre/version-number): _Semver(like)-lite_, parsing two- and three component version numbers, such as the `rust-version` field in the Cargo Manifest.
 * ... [all my public libraries and projects](https://github.com/foresterre?tab=repositories&q=&type=source&language=&sort=)

 ---